lmullen/lincolnmullen.com/source/_posts/2015-01-09-exploring-massachusetts-gubernatorial-elections.markdown

 First, Boston was far and away the biggest city in Massachusetts, but it had little impact on the elections.
 In the 1800 election, Gerry got only 24 more votes than Strong in Boston, a difference of less than 1 percent of the turn out.
 In 1823, Otis got only 108 more votes than Eustis.
 Only in 1807 did Strong get significantly more votes than Sullivan (and Strong still lost the election).
 Even though Boston contributed more votes than any place, and though sometimes it went for Democratic-Republicans and sometimes it went for Federalists, it was not really a swing city because the two parties were usually closely tied in Boston.

 Second, in the 1800 election Strong won because he won Berkshire and Hampshire Counties in Western Massachusetts.
-Gerry's support in those counties was virtually non-existent. [^6] Gerry, though, did much well in Maine, especially away from the coast.
-Strong also did well Essex County, a Federalist center of strength.
+Gerry's support in those counties was virtually non-existent. [^6] Gerry, though, did much better in Maine, especially away from the coast.
+Strong also did well in Essex County, a Federalist center of strength.

 <figure>
 <iframe src="/figures/ma-gov/ma-gov-1800.html" style="height:500px;width:100%;">